GovTechSG/techpass-user-docs/docs/support/signinissues.md

 <details><summary>Can I use my <em>your_name<span>@</span>litemail.gov.sg</em> to sign up for a TechPass account?</summary>

 No. As LiteMail accounts can't receive emails outside your agency, you will not receive emails from TechPass.
 So upgrade to a standard mailbox before signing up for TechPass.
-Format of a standard, organisational email address of a public officer will be *your_name<span>@</span>agency.gov.sg*.
+Format of a standard, organisational email address of a public officer is *your_name<span>@</span>agency.gov.sg*.

 </details><br>